 Programs in Business Analytics and Technology Management fuse systems, data, analytics,

-visualization, project management, supply chain managment and business intelligence
+visualization, project management, supply chain management and business intelligence

 to prepare students for a variety of careers in a broad range of fields.